jetsonhacks/install-deep-stream/README.md

 ### Prerequisites:

-* JetPack 6.2 GA (L4T 36.4) must be pre-installed on your Jetson Orin.
+* JetPack 6.2 (L4T 36.4) must be pre-installed on your Jetson Orin.
 This script does not flash your device; JetPack must be installed separately using NVIDIA SDK Manager or the appropriate SD card image.
 * An active internet connection.

 ### Usage:

-Ensure JetPack 6.2 GA is installed on your Jetson Orin Nano.
+Ensure JetPack 6.2 is installed on your Jetson Orin Nano.

 Run the script:

 ```
-./install-deepstream.sh
+./install_deepstream.sh
 ```

 The script will prompt for sudo password as needed.